Lemersom/GodotFirst2DGame/README.md

 First game that I made using Godot v3.4.4, with no previous game engines experiences, but with some code experience(C, Java and Python)

 The game was made following this tutorial from GDQuest: https://www.youtube.com/watch?v=WEt2JHEe-do

+Some changes were made to the UI, so it could fit in the Portuguese language